morphy76/g-fe-server/README.md

-# Go-based presentation server for a react application
+# Go-based presentation server with an demo react application

 ## Known TODO